21 Creating Good Charts

 You can read about the gestalt rules here, but they are also demonstrated in the figure above.

-In graphics, we can leverage the gestalt principles of grouping to create order and meaning.
+In graphics, we can leverage the Gestalt principles of grouping to create order and meaning.
 If we color points by another variable, we are creating groups of similar points which assist with the perception of groups instead of individual observations.
 If we add a trend line, we create the perception that the points are moving “with” the line (in most cases), or occasionally, that the line is dividing up two groups of points.
 Depending on what features of the data you wish to emphasize, you might choose different aesthetics mappings, facet variables, and factor orders.

 Caution